 Growing pains.
 That’s what we’re gonna call the most common mistakes in ballroom dancing.
 Your instructors know about them and expect you to make these boo-boos.

 Here are the missteps that new ballroom dancers make.

-Not changing weight properly is one of the most common mistakes.
+Not changing weight is one of the most common mistakes.

 This is a big one.
 We all agree that ballroom dancing is moving around the dance floor with a partner, right?
 In order to get around, there’s gotta be a change of weight from one foot to the other.

-For example, the man’s part of a very basic step, the Box step, is:
+For example, the man’s part of a very basic action, the Box step, is:

 - Left foot steps forward.

 - The right foot moves to the side of the left foot.